-In connection with the Acquisition, we entered into a stockholders agreement with each of our stockholders that provides for restrictions and rights related to the transfer, sale or purchase of our stock and agreements related to the voting of shares of our stock including the nomination of the nominees of Berkshire Partners to serve on our board of directors.
+In connection with the Acquisition, we entered into a stockholders agreement with each of our stockholders that provides for restrictions and rights related to the transfer, sale or purchase of our stock and agreements related to the voting of shares of our stock including the nomination of the nominees of investment funds affiliated with Berkshire Partners LLC to serve on our board of directors.
 These restrictions and rights will terminate upon consummation of this offering.
-The stockholders agreement also provides Berkshire Partners the right to require us to file a registration statement covering the public offering of its common stock at any time more than six months after this offering.
+The stockholders agreement also provides the investment funds affiliated with Berkshire Partners LLC the right to require us to file a registration statement on up to two occasions covering the public offering of our common stock owned by them at any time more than six months after this offering.
+Our shareholders prior to this offering will also have the right to include all or a portion of their shares in any subsequent registered offering by Carter's or investment funds affiliated with Berkshire Partners LLC.